 If the individual or case worker reports income and resources within eligibility limits (and no other information exists to contradict this report), the individual may continue to receive Title XX (block grant) services or be transferred from Primary Home Care (PHC) to FC.
 Note the individual's changed status and record the self-declared income and resources in the case record.
 Update the Service Authorization System Online (SASO) to show the individual as income eligible.
-It is not necessary to obtain Form H1200-EZ, Application for Assistance - Aged and Disabled, from the individual or to verify income and resource amounts until the next financial review is due.
+It is not necessary to obtain Form H1200, Application for Assistance - Your Texas Benefits, or Form H1200-EZ, Application for Assistance - Aged and Disabled, from the individual or to verify income and resource amounts until the next financial review is due.